 Within a team, especially a distributed one, tracking projects, progress, and productivity is highly significant.
 As now it’s harder to have casual chats about your work, you may need a tool that will allow you to track down tasks and see at which stage of completion they are.
 And just as Asana or Trello are great for project management, you can also time-track your contractors’ work with Harvest.

 But not only team managers can track progress in such tools.
 Every team member can see what their colleagues are working on, at what stage the projects are, and if any blockers affect their tasks.
 Monitoring work online leads to better productivity and collaboration and viewing the status of all projects across the team in one platform saves time.
+Don’t forget about running regular retrospective sessions to talk effectively about the past and improve processes for the future!

 - Team bonding practices